postcss/postcss/docs/syntax.md

 Stringifier must have a tests too.

-You can use unit and integration cases from [PostCSS Parser Tests] in smoke test.
+You can use unit and integration cases from [PostCSS Parser Tests].
 Just compare input CSS with CSS after you parser and stringifier.

 [PostCSS Parser Tests]: https://github.com/postcss/postcss-parser-tests